 Most laptops these days come with a built-in webcam.
-However, if you are still rocking a desktop (with no camera), have a broken cam, or simply need something higher quality than the cheap model built into your computer, you can turn to your iPhone.
+However, if you’re still rocking a desktop (with no camera), have a broken cam, or simply need something higher quality than the cheap model built into your computer, you can turn to your iPhone.
+The HD camera in your smartphone can, in a pinch, make a great webcam.
+Whether you’re attending remote meetings or simply trying to launch your career as a Twitch streamer, you can use your iPhone as a makeshift webcam.

 Specialty Apps